Home » Read & Learn » Marketing » My Annual Review: Random Thoughts on 2024 and Tips for 2025

 And that’s okay.

-My White Glove Support Plan is my primary focus.
+Offering a White Glove level of support is my primary focus.
 Tracking sites, updating, and accessing tons of performance and analytics data to absorb gives me a view into “what’s going on.”
 That breadth of data benefits all my clients.

 Words of Wisdom: